StarFilledSky/Velo-scripts/README.md

 ### fps

-drops your fps to 60 when not in game and to 300 when in game would suggest adding this line to the run.lua file in the scripts folder to have it run from when you start speedrunners `run("fps")`
+drops your fps to 60 when not in game and to 300 when in game would suggest adding this line to the onStart.lua file in the scripts folder to have it run from when you start speedrunners `run("fps")` the onStart file gets wiped on every velo update so you'll have to readd the line.

+### lt

+a program for getting all the targets and putting it into a tree and writing it to a file. by default it writes the to speedrunners/targetlist.txt. todo use this for making documentation

+depth 1 contains targets and any unique field(subtargets) with subfields like actor depth 2 has any fields that belong to the targets or subtargets

+actor for example is a field with a subfield so it would show up like root
+    Player: target
+        actor: CActor
+        airtime: int
+        badConnectionImage: somethingsomething
+        ...
+    CActor: subtarget
+        velocity: Vector2
+        id: int
+        ...

+i move all the subtargets to the depth of 1 to avoid duplicates that would exponentially explode the node tree size if i just recursively added fields